 Relax into gorgeous views of the turquoise ocean from your balcony, and be within a stone’s throw distance from our beachfront yoga platform.
 Choose from either one king bed or two extra-long twin beds, and enjoy your own private bathroom with shower and tub.
 These spacious rooms also have a rocking chair, desk, and kitchen area with a small refrigerator, kitchen sink, tea kettle, and tableware.
 Fully air-conditioned, these rooms are available for reservations of at least two adults.

 Fall asleep to the relaxing sounds of ocean waves.
-Our Beach Huts are comfortable, simple, and seconds from the beach.
-These shared rooms feature two single beds, simple furnishings, and air-conditioning.
+Our Beach Huts with with two single beds are comfortable, simple, and seconds from the beach.
+These rooms feature simple furnishings, and air-conditioning.
 Full bathrooms are located within one minute’s walk from your room.

 These Garden Rooms are shared rooms, situated within various locations of the ashram.
 Featuring two single beds and air conditioning, these rooms are simply furnished with shared bathrooms nearby.
 If you choose this room as a solo traveler, you can expect to share it with a roommate of the same gender.